 Love the power of theater.
-I am moved and awed when serious actors, fueled by words, story, setting, movement, and dynamic silence, invent a world on stage for an audience.
+I am moved and awed when serious actors, fueled by words, story, setting, movement, and dynamic silence, invent a world on stage for an audience that becomes more than a performance – it becomes “an incantation…,” as Roger Guenveur Smith described my piece Johnson Chronicles.
 Theater allows me to intensify the power & poetry of my words.

 A Father’s Prayerbook